Home

 1. Taking multivitamins and Himalayan Mineral Salt brine solution together - wouldn't it be too much of minerals?

-2. The brine solution that I prepared out of Himalayan Mineral Salt has some pink sediment.
+2. The brine solution that I prepared out of Pure Himalayan Pink Salt has some pink sediment.

 Is it safe to drink the solution with the sediment?